folio-org/eureka-platform-bootstrap/README.md

 ## Script environment variables

-This variables can be overwritten in `.env.local`
+This variables can be overwritten in `.env.local.credentials`

 | Variable                               | Default value                 | Description                                                                                    |
 |----------------------------------------|-------------------------------|------------------------------------------------------------------------------------------------|